 Methylmercury amount is another concern with seafood.
 Please see our fact sheet at https://mothertobaby.org/fact-sheets/methylmercury-pregnancy/ for more information.

-There can be a chance of infection from food cooked at home and not handled properly.
+There can be a chance of infection from food cooked at home and not handled safely.
 You can learn about safe handling of meats and poultry on the U.S. Department of Agriculture (USDA) site.
 Click on the consumer section on their website: https://www.fsis.usda.gov/wps/portal/fsis/home.

 How do I know if I have eaten raw, undercooked, or cold meat and seafood that is infected with bacteria or a parasite?